Science, Mathematics & Engineering

 You are working at a scale where 'almost right' is a total failure.

-Coding Skills (Python/MATLAB)
+Coding (Python/MATLAB)

 You'll spend a lot of time 'simulating' molecules on computers.